JulianeGampe/travel-blog/README.md

 - [Djangocentral](https://djangocentral.com/creating-comments-system-with-django/) has been used as a help for creating and approving comments with Django.
 - This post from [Stackoverflow](https://stackoverflow.com/questions/65733442/in-django-how-to-add-username-to-a-model-automatically-when-the-form-is-submit) showed me how to set the name field from the Comments Model automatically to the username of the logged in user.
 - This [YouTube Video](https://www.youtube.com/watch?v=3VBHWLFza4s) from CodingEntrepreneurs has shown me how to set up a delete confirmation, for example in the comment_delete view.
-- This [YouTube Video](https://www.youtube.com/watch?v=1T6G7Znrbfg) from Dev Merazig has helped me with the use of cloudinary, especially with setting the source in the template to {{ post.image.url }}.
+- This [YouTube Video](https://www.youtube.com/watch?v=1T6G7Znrbfg) from Dev Merazig has helped me with the use of Cloudinary, especially with setting the source in the template to {{ post.image.url }}.
-- This [article](https://jszczerbinski.medium.com/django-web-app-and-images-cloudinary-straightforward-study-ae8b5bb03e37) from Jacek Szczerbiński has helped me to set up cloudinary for uploading images to the posts from the frontend.
+- This [article](https://jszczerbinski.medium.com/django-web-app-and-images-cloudinary-straightforward-study-ae8b5bb03e37) from Jacek Szczerbiński has helped me to set up Cloudinary for uploading images to the posts from the frontend.
 Especially by adding request.FILES in the profile view.
 - This [YouTube TinyMCE Django Tutorial](https://www.youtube.com/watch?v=l9VZlqCbiLk) has helped me with implementing the TinyMCE editor.
 - The [Django TinyMCE Documentation](https://django-tinymce.readthedocs.io/en/latest/usage.html#using-the-widget) has helped me with using the TinyMCE widget in forms.py.
 - The [Tiny Docs Quick Start](https://www.tiny.cloud/docs/quick-start/) has helped me with setting the Tinymce API key.